 We have launched a free COVID-19 hotline.
 If you have questions about the virus or what to do if you have symptoms, please call 808-697-3170.

-WCCHC has gone live with screening patients for COVID-19 testing.
-Patients must have COVID-19 symptoms such as a fever, cough, and shortness of breath in order to be screened.
+WCCHC has gone live with COVID-19 Drive Thru Testing.
+Patients can register for a test by calling 808-697-3170.
 A swab will be taken and the specimen will be sent to a private lab for testing.
-During this time, the patient is expected to self-quarantine at home until the test results are available in 4 to 5 days.
+During this time, the patient is expected to self-quarantine at home until the test results are available in 2 to 3 days.